Killing of Qusay and Uday Hussein: Assault

-On the night of Monday 21 July 2003, Nawaf al-Zaidan, a businessman and close friend of Saddam's family (and also being a part of a family known for falsely claiming to be 'cousins' of Saddam's family, rather being from the same tribe) who had been sheltering Uday, Qusay, Qusay's 14-year-old son Mustafa Hüseyin and their bodyguard Abdul-Samad in his mansion in the Falah neighbourhood of northeastern Mosul for around three weeks, left the villa and went to a nearby US Coalition 101st Airborne base to turn in the two sons due to the combined $30 million reward.
+On the night of Monday 21 July 2003, Nawaf al-Zaidan, a businessman and close friend of Saddam's family (and also being a part of a family known for falsely claiming to be 'cousins' of Saddam's family, rather being from the same tribe) who had been sheltering Uday, Qusay, Qusay's 14-year-old son Mustafa Hussein and their bodyguard Abdul-Samad in his mansion in the Falah neighbourhood of northeastern Mosul for around three weeks, left the villa and went to a nearby US Coalition 101st Airborne base to turn in the two sons due to the combined $30 million reward.
 "He was nervous, I could tell, more nervous than anybody else I've seen dealing with it.
 Yet he had confidence in what he said.
 More than most of the other people," the American military intelligence sergeant who interviewed al-Zaidan told 60 Minutes II.
 "He had exact locations.
 He also could tell very good descriptions on Qusay and Uday as well, their habits.
 He told me what exactly they looked like."
 Al-Zaidan then passed a lie detector test.
 A decision was made to send a detachment of U.S. Special Forces troops to apprehend the brothers.

 At about 10:00 AM on Tuesday July 22, 2003, eight Special Forces soldiers from Task Force 121, accompanied by 40 infantrymen from the 101st Airborne Division, surrounded the safehouse.
 A bullhorn was used to order the house's occupants to come out and surrender, but there was no response.

 Ten minutes later, a team of eight U.S. Special Forces operatives knocked on the door of the house.
 When no one answered, the soldiers breached the door and entered the house.
 Inside, the team came under heavy gunfire from the house's defenders, who were armed with AK-47s and had barricaded themselves on the building's second floor.
 In the ensuing gun battle, three Special Forces soldiers were wounded inside the house.
 As the entry team attempted to withdraw, the occupants began shooting out the windows, wounding a fourth soldier.
 The four wounded operatives were evacuated by helicopter as the team retreated from the building and called for backup.

 After the Special Forces team retreated from the house, soldiers from the 101st Airborne Division's 3/327th Infantry surrounded the safehouse and opened fire with Mk 19 grenade launchers, AT4 anti-tank weapons, and Humvee-mounted .50-caliber M2 Browning machine guns, and an intense gun battle ensued.
 By 11:22 AM, over an hour into the firefight, more than 200 reinforcement soldiers had arrived to assist the task force.

 A soldier from the 101st Airborne Division looks through a Humvee-mounted TOW launcher at the safehouse where Qusay and Uday Hussein barricaded themselves.

 U.S. soldiers fire on the safehouse during the raid.

 Smoke pours from Qusay and Uday Hussein's safehouse during the raid after it was hit by a TOW missile.